Thro42/ESP32Clock7inch/README.md

 ![Node-Red](images/node-red-flow.jpg)

+I have a stron relation to Brazil, so I like to see the Time in Brazil.
+To get them I implement as senso in Homeassisten.
+I insert this part in configuration.yaml
+´
+sensor:
+    - platform: worldclock
+    time_zone: America/Sao_Paulo
+    name: Zeit in Brasilien
+`

 ### Presence Detectedion
 I implemeted a screensaver witch dims the backlight of the Display down, after 14000ms when no presence detected from a LD2410C radar sensor.
 The data from LD2410C will send with MQTT topic 'uhrwohnen/presence'.